A Sun-Drenched Afternoon Exploring Olive Oil In Provence

 Provençal Tapenade

 The true highlight came during our tasting.
-We sampled their exceptional olive oil, its peppery finish lingering pleasantly on the tongue – a sign of high-quality, fresh pressing.
-But the star of the show was their traditional Provençal tapenade, a savory masterpiece combining briny olives, capers, and anchovies with sharp garlic, all bound together by their house-made olive oil.
+We sampled their exceptional olive oil, its peppery finish lingering pleasantly on the tongue.
+But my favorite was trying two of their traditional homemade Provençal tapenades, a savory treat combining briny olives, capers, garlic, and lemon juice, all bound together by their house-made olive oil.
 Each bite captured the essence of Provence.
-(And honestly, I can’t wait to try making this at home.)
+Simple.
+Fresh.
+And honestly, I can’t wait to try making this at home.

 Saint-Rémy-de-Provence

 The weather had transformed dramatically since the beginning of our Rhône River journey just days before.
 We’d started our cruise bundled in jackets while visiting a truffle farmer, but now, further south, the May afternoon had blossomed into full summer heat.
-By the time we returned to our Viking ship, we were thoroughly exhausted from the day’s adventures and eager for a refreshing drink on deck.
+By the time we returned to our Viking ship, we were thoroughly exhausted from the day’s adventures and warmer temperatures.

-As I sipped an ice water, watching the late afternoon sun cast long shadows across the river, I couldn’t help but reflect on how this afternoon embodied the heart of Provençal life – a deep respect for tradition, a love of the land, and the simple pleasure of sharing good food with new friends.
-Though our time in Saint-Rémy-de-Provence felt all too brief, it left an indelible mark.
-And that’s one of the things I love about river cruising – discovering lesser-known places that I want to travel back to and spend more time in.
+Relaxing back on ship with an iced beverage in hand, I couldn’t help but reflect on how this afternoon embodied the heart of Provençal life.
+A deep respect for tradition, a love of the land, and the simple pleasure of sharing good food with new friends.
+Though our time in Saint-Rémy-de-Provence felt all too brief, it left an impression.
+And that’s one of the things I love about river cruising … discovering lesser-known places that I want to travel back to and spend more time in.

 Image(s) Credit © Pete Wallace